Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 KS4

-At KS4, students have lessons two a week and have one hour period 6 revision session per fortnight.
-We also arrange Saturday and half term revisions near examination times or as intervention for particular students.
+At KS4, students have two lessons a week and have one hour period 6 revision session per fortnight.
+We also arrange Saturday and half-term revisions near examination times or as intervention for particular students.
 We run two intervention sessions in the morning before registration for students who are struggling with either French or Spanish.

-According to the current MFL Curriculum students study GCSE French or Spanish from Year 10.
+In this current year 10, students will do their MFL exams following the new curriculum.
 The new curriculum emphasises the value of listening and reading authentic material and expects students to speak and write spontaneously.
-These skills are embedded in our lessons.

-The French and Spanish GCSE courses are taught over a period of 2 years starting in Year 10 until Year 11.
-The 4 skills of reading, listening, speaking and writing are all assessed at the end of the course.
 All students will have the opportunity to work with a Foreign Language Assistant to hone their speaking skills.
-The MFL Department also offers students the opportunity of sitting exams in their own native language that counts towards the number of GCSEs at the end of year 11.
+The MFL Department also offers students the opportunity to sit exams in their native language that count towards the number of GCSEs at the end of year 11.
 Students should contact the Head of Department at the start of Year 10 to arrange this.

 Homework